dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 6,359 rows, 5 columns
 </pre>

-Let's filter out non-US companies and only include the ones that require a paid subscription and are ISA-eligible.
+Let’s filter out non-US companies and only include those that require a paid subscription and are ISA-eligible.
 This will help me decide if a PLUS plan subscription is worth my money.

 ```swift
         let dataFrame = fullDataFrame